lammps/lammps/doc/src/fix_hmc.rst

 Default
 """""""

-The option default is mom = yes
+The option default is mom = yes, ra = no.

 ----------